...

 • A strong supplier should explain lead times, warranty scope, first-shot revision handling, and how it prevents repeated defects.

-• ZetarMold combines 20+ years of experience, 47 molding machines, free DFM analysis, and a 1 million shot tooling warranty.
+• ZetarMold combines 20+ years of experience, 47 molding machines, free design review, and a 1 million shot tooling warranty.

 What Makes China the Right Choice for Injection Molding Sourcing?